LSSTDESC/healsparse/docs/concatenation.rst

 By default, for speed, the code will not check that the input :code:`HealSparseMap` files are non-overlapping (that is, that they do not share :code:`valid_pixels`; they may share coverage in the coverage map).
 This can be checked.

-Also, by default, the combination is not done in-memory.
-This default is recommended if :code:`fitsio` is available.
-If only :code:`astropy.io.fits` is avaiable for FITS interfacing, then the concatenation must be done in memory.
+If :code:`fitsio` is available (recommended), the combination is not done in-memory.
+This behavior can be modified by the user by setting :code:`in_memory` to :code:`True`.
+However, if only :code:`astropy.io.fits` is available for FITS interfacing, the concatenation can only be done in-memory (and the :code:`in_memory` value should be overridden.

 .. code-block :: python